Gum-Joe/jakhu/README.md

 Web-OS is a nodejs based system for managing your web-app(s).
 Features include:
 * Easy management for ports, app.js script, web-app config, apps, login, databases, mobile apps and servers and more.
 You can do this all from the Web-OS in-app dashboard or the Web-OS online access portal (to be developed).

 * Easy recovery tools.
-These include rollback (for those little error you Web-app has), reset (In case you need to wipe your Web-app), web-terminal (For running commands) and refresh (In case you acidentaly remove a important file, replace without using rollback.)
+These include rollback (for those little errors you Web-app has), reset (In case you need to wipe your Web-app's data (databases, file .etc), or remove the current config), web-terminal (For running commands) and refresh (In case you accidentally remove a important file, replace it without using rollback.)

 * Easy server managment